-Sorting a Single Project or Program by Project Score
+Reordering a Single Project or Program by Project Score

 This is always available but only takes effect when the selected project or program doesn't already have the rank derived from its project score.

-Sorting the Project List by Project Score
+Ranking and Sorting the Projects by Project Score